kumbulanit/t-sql/tech company/untitled/Module 13 - Using Window Ranking, Offset, and Aggregate Functions/Lesson3_Using_APPLY.md

 │  │ SELECT d.DepartmentName, top_emp.*  │                                   │
 │  │ FROM Departments d                  │  →  Returns all departments,     │
 │  │ OUTER APPLY (                       │      with NULL values when       │
-│  │   SELECT TOP 2 FirstName, LastName │      no matching data exists     │
+│  │   SELECT TOP 2 e.FirstName, e.LastName │      no matching data exists     │
 │  │   FROM Employees e                  │                                   │
-│  │   WHERE e.DepartmentID = d.DeptID   │      Result: Includes all depts  │
+│  │   WHERE e.d.DepartmentID = d.DeptID   │      Result: Includes all depts  │
-│  │   ORDER BY BaseSalary DESC          │      regardless of employees     │
+│  │   ORDER BY e.BaseSalary DESC          │      regardless of employees     │
 │  │ ) top_emp                           │                                   │
 │  └─────────────────────────────────────┘                                   │
 │                                                                             │